 In 2014 JEA's revenues increased by 3% due to a 3% growth in electric sales as the result of higher consumption (primarily 4.3% in residential sales).
 Water and sewer sales increased by 1% related to a rise in customers, and District Energy System sales increased by 2%.
 Approximately 47% of JEA’s electric 2014 revenues came from its 375,000 residential customers, 50% from 48,000 commercial and industrial customers, and 3% from one wholesale customer.

 The company’s net income increased by 97% due to higher investment returns and a decline in loss from interest on debt.

 JEA’s operating cash flow decreased by 4% due to higher payments to suppliers.

 To help meet state regulations for carbon emission control, JEA plans to get 10% of its energy requirements from nuclear energy by 2018, and 30% by 2030.
 In this regard JEA has signed a purchase power agreement to get 206 MW from a nuclear plant beginning in 2016 and is pursuing additional purchased power contracts.

 JEA is also building out more fossil fuel capacity.
-In 2011 it completed the Greenland Energy Center which included two 175-MW natural gas-fired combustion turbines.

 The electric utility grew from a department of city of Jacksonville into an independent authority created by city and county government consolidation in 1967.
 In 1997 the water and sewer systems (which had been operated by the city since 1880) were also placed under JEA management.